worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0004-01-05-code-smells-exercise.md

 Notes: If working in small chunks reverting not a big deal
     Remember you can have tests running automatically in IntelliJ
     Run *all* of the tests
     We will discuss what you did—you should be able to tell from your `git log`
+    There are not many bad names

 --